How a Panel Redesign Helped Sales and Customer Success Teams Avoid Critical Setup Errors

 People weren’t sure what actions would do, and one wrong click could block content access or misassign a license pool for a client.

-Controls were scattered around and placed under obscure labels, there was no preview, no confirmation, and no clear structure.
+Controls were scattered around and hidden under obscure tab labels, there was no preview, no confirmation, and no clear structure.
 As a result Confidence was low, and mistakes were common.

 BEFORE THE REDESIGN